-- Due to liability concerns, healthcare organizations routinely document ADEs and related patient safety events in IT systems that are separated from EHRs and other HIT systems. - Work is underway by AHRQ to automate portions of the chart review process in an effort to identify and characterize potential ADEs. - It would be beneficial to have a "one-click" adverse event reporting function wherein a clinician could click a button and it would snapshot the patient's current medication profile and pop-up a question on what the adverse event was and communicate that to the FDA for subsequent analysis.
+- Work is underway by AHRQ to automate portions of the chart review process in an effort to identify and characterize potential ADEs. - It would be beneficial to have a "one-click" adverse event reporting function wherein a clinician could click a button and it would snapshot the patient's current medication profile and pop-up a question on what the adverse event was and communicate that to relevant entities such as PSOs for subsequent analysis. - Note that in any case, any allergies to medications should be separately documented in the EHR.

-- Explore the data standards and implementation specifications that would be required to further automate the identification, documentation, analysis, and reporting of ADEs. - Explore the technology and data requirements necessary to support AI/ML-enabled real time utilization of population-based ADE data in conjunction with individual patient data (e.g., demographics, dispense/administration, -omics, patient generated, device, social determinants, EHR clinical, etc.) to inform clinical care and population health management related to safe medication usage. - Support coordination between ADE-related work being done by AHRQ, FDA, Patient Safety Organizations, EHR vendors, the pharmaceutical industry, and other stakeholders.

-- Explore and encourage new approaches to address liability concerns on the part of provider organizations which limit the transparency of ADE events and data. - This effort would ideally be coordinated with similar approaches regarding the identification and reporting of other patient safety events. - Need to address issues related to the liability associated with documenting and reporting these events.
+- Explore the data standards and implementation specifications that would be required to further automate the identification, documentation, analysis, and reporting of ADEs. - Explore the technology and data requirements necessary to support AI/ML-enabled real time use of population-based ADE data in conjunction with individual patient data (e.g., demographics, dispense/administration, -omics, patient generated, device, social determinants, EHR clinical, etc.) to inform clinical care and population health management related to safe medication usage. - Support coordination between ADE-related work being done by PSOs, AHRQ, FDA, EHR vendors, the pharmaceutical industry, and other stakeholders. - Explore and encourage new approaches to address liability concerns on the part of provider organizations which limit the transparency of ADE events and data. - Coordinate this effort ideally with similar approaches regarding the identification and reporting of other patient safety events. - Explore / address issues related to the liability associated with documenting and reporting these events.

-• ONC in collaboration with AHRQ, patient safety organizations, and other stakeholders.
+ONC in collaboration with AHRQ, PSOs, and other stakeholders: facilitate improved ADE detection and submission, while maintaining provider assurances currently offered by PSOs.